Cost-sensitive Boosting Pruning Trees for depression detection on Twitter: Experimental Results

 \subsection{Ablation Studies}

-In order to evaluate our proposed CBPT comprehensively, besides the two Twitter datasets, we also use three public datasets (e.g. LSVT, Statlog, Glass) from the UCI machine learning repository \cite{asuncion2007uci} to examine our method's classification performance.
+In order to evaluate our proposed CBPT comprehensively, besides the two Twitter datasets, we also use three publicly accessible datasets (e.g. LSVT, Statlog, Glass) from the UCI machine learning repository \cite{asuncion2007uci} to examine our method's classification performance.
 We compare our method with Real Adaboost \cite{hastie2009multi}, XGboost \cite{chen2016xgboost}, LogitBoost \cite{li2012robust}, LightBoost \cite{ke2017lightgbm} and KiGB \cite{kokel2020unified}, which are state-of-the-art Boosting methods.
-We also investigate the performance of the standard Discrete Adaboost and combine the Discrete Adaboost structure with the pruning procedure (Adaboost+PT) as a comparison method to validate the effectiveness of our novelty components.
-We summarize the datasets' details in Table S2, Supplementary B.
+We also investigate the performance of the standard Discrete Adaboost and combine the Discrete Adaboost structure with the pruning procedure (Adaboost+PT) as a comparison method to validate the effectiveness of our newly added components.
+We summarise the datasets' details in Table S5, Supplementary B.

 For the performance comparison, we use Accuracy and F1-score as evaluation metrics.
-The UCI datasets have supplied feature vectors and the ground truth, so we use the same feature extraction procedure (aforementioned in Section 3) to extract features vectors from two Twitter datasets.
-We apply 5-fold cross-evaluation on the five datasets, where the training size is 75$\%$ and the test size is 25$\%$.
-To seek a fair comparison, we have evaluate different settings of hyperparameters for the compared methods and the best results on the test set are recorded.
-Some key hyperparameters include: (1) $num \ leaves \in \left \{64,128,256 \right \}$, which control the size of each tree.
-(2) $max \ depth \in \left \{5,10,15 \right \}$, which limit the maximum depth of each tree.
-(3) $learning \ rate \in \left \{0.1,0.5,1 \right \}$, which determine the weight coefficient of each tree.
-(4) We fix the $tree \ number$ in all the classifiers to $500$ in order to obtain converged results.
-More details of the parameter setting are listed in Table S4-10, Supplementary B.
+The UCI datasets have supplied feature vectors and the ground truth, so we use the same feature extraction procedure (aforementioned in Section 3) to extract features vectors from the two Twitter datasets.
+We use 5-fold cross-evaluation on the five datasets, where the training size is 75$\%$ and the test size is 25$\%$.
+To seek a fair comparison, we have evaluated different settings of the hyperparameters for the compared methods and the best results on the test set are recorded.
+Some key hyperparameters include: (1) $Num \ leaves \in \left \{64,128,256 \right \}$, which control the size of each tree.
+(2) $Max \ depth \in \left \{5,10,15 \right \}$, which limit the maximum depth of each tree.
+(3) $Learning \ rate \in \left \{0.1,0.5,1 \right \}$, which determine the weight coefficient of each tree.
+(4) We fix the $tree \ number$ in all the classifiers to $500$ in order to obtain converging results.
+More details of the parameter setting are listed in Table S6-10, Supplementary B.